ropensci-review-tools/pkgcheck/tests/testthat/_snaps/extra-checks/checks-print.md

-x These functions do not have examples: [pkgstats_from_archive]. x Package has no continuous integration checks. x Package contains unexpected files. i Package depends on the following obsolete packages: [blah,sp]
+x These functions do not have examples: [pkgstats_from_archive]. x Package has no continuous integration checks. x Package contains unexpected files. x Default GitHub branch of 'master' is not acceptable. i Package depends on the following obsolete packages: [blah,sp]

 i Current status: